rekmus/silgy/README.md

 # silgy
 Silgy is a back-end framework for ultra fast, small and mid-sized web applications.
-It contains asynchronous (non-blocking) web engine that allows you to compile and link your logic into one executable.
+It contains asynchronous (non-blocking) web engine that allows you to compile and link your logic into one executable that responds immediately to requests, without creating new thread or -- God forbid -- process.
 It's small enough to fit on free AWS t2.micro instance, together with MySQL server.
 Typical response time is around 100 us (micro seconds) (see https://budgeter.org performance for proof).

-Silgy supports https, typical registered users handling and rudimentary asynchronous services mechanism.
+Silgy supports https, binary data upload, typical registered users handling and rudimentary asynchronous services mechanism to use it in microservices architecture.

 Silgy requires Linux/UNIX computer with C or C++ compiler.